VincentDion/Project8OC/README.md

 Version 0.8 (04/09)
 - Preparation for upload
 - To do list : add the settings.py file to github with os.environ + add pagination to replace functionnality + minor adjustments here and there

+Version 1.0 (19/09)
+- Website is now live at the following adress : https://purbeurre-p8vd.herokuapp.com
+- To not overload the database nd to not copy the whole database of OpenFoodFacts, only products for few categories can be found for a total of 5000 products approx. (category : fromage à tartiner, jus d'orange, jus de pamplemousse, jus de raisin, jus de pomme, jus multifruits, cremes fraiches, biscuits apéritifs, confitures d'abricot, confitures de fruits rouges, pâte à tartiner au chocolat, beurres, huiles d'olive).